Mohammed-Abdul-Rafe-Sajid/SED-PUZZLE-REASONING-BY-LLM-/Experiments/zero_shot.md

 - Zero-shot prompting performs reliably on easy puzzles with linear monotonic solution paths.
-- Performance remains strong on most medium puzzles; however, failures begin to emerge when transitions interact non-trivially.
+- Performance remains strong on most medium puzzles; however, failures begin to emerge when transitions interact non-trivially.(as seen in problem 099)
 - Zero-shot prompting fails consistently on manually curated hard puzzles.

 ---

-### Failure Modes
+## Failure Modes

 The dominant failure mode across medium and hard puzzles is incorrect application of transitions due to loss of state awareness.